-It is not surprising that TPVs can have an important role in the formation and intensification of Arctic cyclones.
-Pre-existing

-- 130 upper-level PV anomalies, such as associated with upper-level troughs or smaller-scale jet steaks, have long been recognised as being able to initiate baroclinic growth in the mid-latitudes if they move over a low-level baroclinic zone (as classically described in Sect.
+- 130 It is not surprising that TPVs can have an important role in the formation and intensification of Arctic cyclones.
+Pre-existing upper-level PV anomalies, such as associated with upper-level troughs or smaller-scale jet steaks, have long been recognised as being able to initiate baroclinic growth in the mid-latitudes if they move over a low-level baroclinic zone (as classically described in Sect.
 6e of Hoskins et al. (1985)).
 Petterssen and Smebye (1971) introduced the term "type B cyclogenesis" to describe the baroclinic mechanism of growth dominated by a finite amplitude upper-level precursor disturbance.
-This contrasts with "type A cyclogenesis" where a low-level wave develops on a baroclinic zone, initially without much upper-level - 135 disturbance (although one may later develop).
+This con- - 135 trasts with "type A cyclogenesis" where a low-level wave develops on a baroclinic zone, initially without much upper-level disturbance (although one may later develop).
 Deveson et al. (2002) later extended this classification scheme to include type C cyclogenesis, characterised by strong mid-level latent heat release.
 Considering nearly 700 cyclones in the North Atlantic region, Gray and Dacre (2006) diagnosed roughly equal numbers type A, B and C cyclones (30, 38 and 32 % respectively) with type B cyclogenesis dominating for the Gulf Stream region off the East Coast USA.
-While the importance of upperlevel PV anomalies for cyclone development, as well as their almost ubiquitous existence as part of the three-dimensional - 140 mature cyclone structure (e.g. Čampa and Wernli, 2012), is well established in the mid-latitudes, evidence of the importance of pre-existing TPVs for Arctic cyclone development is more limited.
-Simmonds and Rudeva (2014) found that, at their time of maximum intensity, all but 6 of a set of 60 Arctic cyclones (the 5 most intense in each calendar month over a 30 year period) had a significant cyclonic feature in 300-hPa geopotential height within 555 km; however, these upper-level cyclonic features were not explicitly linked to pre-existing TPVs.
-Tanaka et al. (2012) diagnosed an untilted structure with a vortex tube - 145 extending from the surface to the lower stratosphere at the mature stage of three Arctic cyclone case studies.
+While the importance of upper- - 140 level PV anomalies for cyclone development, as well as their almost ubiquitous existence as part of the three-dimensional mature cyclone structure (e.g. Čampa and Wernli, 2012), is well established in the mid-latitudes, evidence of the importance of pre-existing TPVs for Arctic cyclone development is more limited.
+Simmonds and Rudeva (2014) found that, at their time of maximum intensity, all but 6 of a set of 60 Arctic cyclones (the 5 most intense in each calendar month over a 30 year period) had a significant cyclonic feature in 300-hPa geopotential height within 555 km; however, these upper-level cyclonic

+145 features were not explicitly linked to pre-existing TPVs.
+Tanaka et al. (2012) diagnosed an untilted structure with a vortex tube extending from the surface to the lower stratosphere at the mature stage of three Arctic cyclone case studies.
 Pre-existing TPVs have been associated with a few exceptionally large, intense and long-lived Arctic cyclones in case studies (Yamagami et al., 2018a, 2017), but their association more generally with typical cyclones is not known.
-In this study we explore this research gap by determining how often pre-existing TPVs are important for Arctic cyclone development over 40 extended summers (May-September).
-The following research questions are addressed: - 150 - What are the statistical characteristics of Arctic cyclone tracks and how do they compare to those of TPVs? - What is the role of TPVs in the initiation and intensification of Arctic cyclones? - How is the structure of Arctic cyclones modified by interaction with TPVs?
+In this study we explore this research gap by determining how often pre-existing TPVs are important for Arctic cyclone development over 40 extended summers 150 (May September).
+The following research questions are addressed.